mongodb/terraform-provider-mongodbatlas/website/docs/d/advanced_cluster.html.markdown

 * `region_configs` - Configuration for the hardware specifications for nodes set for a given regionEach `region_configs` object describes the region's priority in elections and the number and type of MongoDB nodes that Atlas deploys to the region.
 Each `region_configs` object must have either an `analytics_specs` object, `electable_specs` object, or `read_only_specs` object.
 See [below](#region_configs)
 *  `container_id` - A key-value map of the Network Peering Container ID(s) for the configuration specified in `region_configs`.
 The Container ID is the id of the container either created programmatically by the user before any clusters existed in a project or when the first cluster in the region (AWS/Azure) or project (GCP) was created.
 The syntax is `"providerName:regionName" = "containerId"`.
 Example `AWS:US_EAST_1" = "61e0797dde08fb498ca11a71`.
 * `zone_name` - Name for the zone in a Global Cluster.
 * `zone_id` - Unique 24-hexadecimal digit string that identifies the zone in a Global Cluster.
-If clusterType is GEOSHARDED or `global_cluster_self_managed_sharding` is true, this value indicates the zone that the given shard belongs to and can be used to configure Global Cluster backup policies.
+If clusterType is GEOSHARDED, this value indicates the zone that the given shard belongs to and can be used to configure Global Cluster backup policies.
 This attribute is only available if using the latest schema of this resource leveraging independent shards in the cluster (i.e. `use_replication_spec_per_shard = true`).

 ### region_configs